NiTzuA/NiTzuA/README.md

 **Aspiring Game Developer** | **Web Dev Learner** | **C# Programmer**

-I'm a Computer Engineer graduate who loves learning and building anything I can learn, from Unity games, to app made in WPF, to Android Studio projects (this was mostly for my thesis), and experiments on Raspberry Pi/Arduino/ESP32.
+I'm a Computer Engineer graduate who loves learning and building anything I can learn, from Unity games, to apps made in WPF, to Android Studio projects (this was mostly for my thesis), and experiments on Raspberry Pi/Arduino/ESP32.
 Currently, I'm trying to get better at web dev (via [The Odin Project](https://www.theodinproject.com/)) while tinkering with Unity and C# every now and then.

 ## Projects I've Worked On
 Here are some works that I've made or participated on (more to come... soon...):

 - **[SortiPhy](https://github.com/NiTzuA/sortiphy-thesis)** – My undergraduate thesis.
 An Firebase-powered Android Studio application for a smart trash bin we developed.
-- **[Unnamed Parkour Game](https://github.com/NiTzuA/unnamed-game-one)** – A Unity game that aims to create parkour and movement inspired by the game Titanfall and Apex Legends.
+- **[Unnamed Parkour Game](https://github.com/NiTzuA/unnamed-game-one)** – A Unity prototype exploring fast-paced parkour mechanics inspired by Titanfall and Apex Legends.
 - **[World.execute(me) Animation](https://github.com/NiTzuA/world-execute-me)** – A console based C# animation for the some world.execute(me) by Mili.
 - **[FCC Color Flipper](https://github.com/NiTzuA/fcc-color-flipper)** – A challenge from FCC I created using the knowledge I gained from The Odin Project.